Who We Are

 In 2004 boys joined our Sixth Form and in 2010, with the closure of the nearby boys’ school, Hurworth House, Polam Hall became fully co-educational.
 In September 2015 Polam Hall became a Free School and in April 2017 joined Woodard Academies Trust.

 Our primary phase – the Junior School – is two form entry.
 At secondary – in the Senior School – we expand to three forms.
-We also have a boarding house on site and admit boarders into Years 7 to 11.

 Although our school has changed in shape and size, the same fundamental ethos remains.
 Indeed, it is the original Quaker values that continue to influence our school’s vision and values – and our school motto ‘Concordia Crescimus’ applies as much today as ever.